 Create Exciting Presentations That Stay Exciting

-One of the most challenging things about public speaking is keeping your audience interested.
-We’ve talked about engaging your audience before, and there are a lot of things you can do to make your presentation fun and enjoyable for the people listening.
+One of the most challenging things about public speaking is maintaining audience engagement.
+We’ve talked about audience engagement before, and there are a lot of things you can do to make your presentation fun and enjoyable for the people listening.
 But how do you make it a fun experience for you, too?

 Sometimes you’re faced with the task of presenting material that you (or your listeners) wouldn’t exactly describe as “exciting.”
 You may have come up with a clever opening to grab your audience’s attention, but that’s the easy part.
 Where do you go from there?
 A strong opening can only take you so far.
 If your presentation starts strong then gradually fizzles out, there’s a very good chance your listeners will stop paying attention long before you make it to the end.